Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   An attempt was made to prevent occurrence of the access violation exception.
+   Now for error processing are used the `JsGetAndClearExceptionWithMetadata` method instead of the `JsGetAndClearException` method.

    =============
    DOCUMENTATION